Circles360/Circles360.github.io/README.md

 #### Side Bar
 UNSW provides further requirements which need to be fulfilled when planning a degree.
 This usually involves some combination of **Core Courses** and **Electives**.
 You must take enough courses to satisfy the units required.
 Our side bar reflects this information and will be updated accordingly when you select/unselect courses.

-Currently, the side bar does not deal with free electives and general education units.
+Currently, the side bar does not deal with Free Electives and General Education units.

 ### 3. Smart Degree Planner